-Consider the equivalent causal coherence and angular structure for fluctuations of causal diamond surfaces in a vacuum.
-Assume that quantum states of geometry are coherent on causal diamonds, with holographic granularity at the Planck scale.
+Consider quantum states of geometry that are coherent on causal diamonds, with holographic granularity at the Planck scale.
 Vacuum fluctuations produce directional causal distortions with nonlocal angular coherence on the surface of every causal diamond.
-A causally-coherent model leads to vacuum fluctuations with variance and coherence similar to that generated by displacements by coherent gravitational shock waves that would be produced by a classical gas of many pointlike photons with randomly oriented Planck scale momenta\cite{Hogan_2017,Hogan_2017b,Hogan2017c,Mackewicz2021,Kwon2022}, whose number density saturates gravitational bounds.
-For harmonic distortions that add in quadrature, the total variance of distortion on the surface of a causal diamond of radius $R$ is of order \cite{Mackewicz2021}
+A causally-coherent model leads to vacuum fluctuations with variance and coherence similar to that generated by displacements by coherent gravitational shock waves that would be produced by a classical gas of many pointlike photons with randomly oriented Planck scale momenta\:\cite{Hogan_2017,Hogan_2017b,Hogan2017c,Mackewicz2021,Kwon2022}, whose number density saturates gravitational bounds.
+For harmonic distortions that add in quadrature, the total variance of distortion on the surface of a causal diamond of radius $R$ is of order~\cite{Mackewicz2021}

-This semiclassical result corresponds to the total holographic noise in the emergence of relational positions among world lines from a Planck scale quantum system with causal coherence.
-Approximately the same overall variance has been derived more formally from a conformal field theory of near-horizon vacuum states\cite{BanksZurek2021,VZ2019,VZ,Zurek_2022,LiPRD}.
+This semiclassical estimate corresponds to the total holographic noise in the emergence of relational positions among world lines from a Planck scale quantum system with causal coherence, and agrees with the standard quantum limit for such a system.
+Approximately the same overall variance has been derived more formally from a conformal field theory of near-horizon vacuum states\:\cite{BanksZurek2021,Verlinde_2022,VZ,Zurek_2022,LiPRD}.